-At first, the attackers hesitated, unsure what they should do.
+At first, the would-be attackers hesitated, unsure of what they should do.
 But as each stood in front of the men in the center, they swung their sticks.
 “Stay with them,” shouted Graybard, as the outside men continued to move.

 Holding up his hands, Graybard halted the match.
 “Good.
 You performed well.
 Separate yourselves into groups of four.
 Practice defending and attacking!”

 To his delight, he saw Eva Marie and Dali observing the training with the villagers.
 “Be sure to switch roles,” Graybard shouted as he walked towards the women.